heathervant/heathervant.github.io/_posts/2020-07-05-datascience_projects.md

 I would like to showcase a few of the many data science projects that I have worked on here.
 I can't really share many details on what I worked on at several software startups here publically, but happy to describe some details in interviews.

 **R Shiny Dashboard**
-Date: 2019 <br>
+Date: 2019
-Team size: 2 <br>
+Team size: 2
-Description: This is an interactive dashboard with a geographical map of mental health survey results, built with R shiny. <br>
+Description: This is an interactive dashboard with a geographical map of mental health survey results, built with R shiny.
 Link:  [interactive dashboard](https://mikeymice.shinyapps.io/mentalhealth/)

 **Software Package in R and Python**